ycrc/ycrc.github.io/docs/index.md

 ### In Person

+!!! warning
+    Consistent with University guidance in response to COVID-19, the office hours will be held remotely, and the building will be locked.

+    Research support staff will be available online during regular business hours (Monday - Friday, 9:00 am to 5:00 pm), however, we ask that you either contact a staff member individually via email to set up a virtual appointment, or email us at [research.computing@yale.edu](mailto:research.computing@yale.edu) with details about your request and we will have one of our staff members reach out to you.

 The YCRC is located on the second floor of [160 Saint Ronan Street](https://research.computing.yale.edu/about/location).
 Visitor parking is available upon request.
 There are also [Red, Orange, Blue and Green shuttle stops](https://yaleshuttle.doublemap.com/map) within a block of our center.

 |Specialist<img width=100/>|Day|Hours<img width=70/>|Office|Areas of Focus|